webforj/webforj-documentation/docs/components/checkbox.md

 ### Indeterminism

-The DWCJ's `CheckBox` component supports indeterminism, which is a UI pattern commonly used in forms and lists to indicate that a group of checkboxes has a mixture of checked and unchecked states.
+The `CheckBox` component supports indeterminism, which is a UI pattern commonly used in forms and lists to indicate that a group of checkboxes has a mixture of checked and unchecked states.
 This state is represented by a third visual state, typically displayed as a filled square or a dash inside the checkbox.
 There are a few common use cases associated with the indeterminate status:

 - Selecting multiple items: Indeterminism is useful when users need to select multiple items from a list or a set of options.
 It allows users to indicate that they want to select some, but not all, of the available choices.